NEW VAT RATES IN FORCE

 For quality antiques visit www.TeaAntiques.com

-The antique of the month is a lovely pair of Grainger's Worcester coffee cans and saucers, c1810.
+The Featured Antique is a lovely pair of Grainger's Worcester coffee cans and saucers, c1810.
 They are of the new fluted design; the cups with shaped handles.
 They are decorated with gilt vines on a deep cobalt blue border.
 A most elegant pair of coffee cans and saucers.
 For more details on these and other fine antiques, please visit our web site at www.TeaAntiques.com.

 Cornwall, South West England